Long-Context Generalization with Sparse Attention

+The design of positional encodings plays a central role in enabling transformers to generalize to long contexts.
+ALiBi \citep{press2022train} introduced linear attention biases with fixed slopes that encourage recency, and has since inspired several extensions that either mitigate softmax-related issues (e.g., Hard-ALiBi \citep{jelassi2024repeat}) or induce various learned decay patterns (KERPLE \citep{KERPLE_NEURIPS2022_37a41384}, FIRE \citep{FIRE_li2024functional}).
+More recently, Stick-Breaking Attention \citep{tan2025scaling} can be interpreted as a dynamic variant of ALiBi, in which the slopes are input-dependent and calculated adaptively from spans of tokens.
+Our work incorporates NAPE (NoPE + ALiBi).
+In this formulation, ALiBi heads combined with $\alpha$-entmax create hard attention windows similar to Hard-ALiBi \citep{jelassi2024repeat}.
+NoPE, in turn, can learn positional bias (see App. \ref{subsec:app_2back_results}), and when combined with ASEntmax, it induces a learnable, input-dependent recency bias.

-\paragraph{Attention Scaling.} Recent work has shown that scaling attention logits is key for maintaining sharp, focused attention in long contexts.
-Techniques like YaRN~\citep{peng2024yarn} and the entropy-aware approach of~\citet{zhang2024extending} use dynamic logit scaling---often alongside modified RoPE---to stabilize attention when training the model on extend contexts.
-Scalable-Softmax~\citep{nakanishi2025scalable} applies a simple $\log n$ scaling to logits during training to control dispersion without the need for post-training adaptation.
+\paragraph{Attention Scaling.} Recent work has shown that scaling attention logits is key for maintaining sharp attention in long contexts.
+Methods like YaRN~\citep{peng2024yarn} and the entropy-aware approach of~\citet{zhang2024extending} use dynamic logit scaling---often with modified RoPE---to stabilize attention during training on extended contexts.
+Scalable-Softmax~\citep{nakanishi2025scalable} and SWAN \citep{puvvada-etal-2025-swan} apply a $\log n$-based logit scaling to control dispersion without requiring post-training adaptation.
 InfoScale~\citep{li2025information} derive scaling rules from the principle of entropy invariance, while Scale-invariant Attention~\citep{anson2025scale} introduces position-dependent transformations to balance attention across both local and global contexts.
 Across these methods, adaptive scaling consistently improves extrapolation to longer sequences.
 Our ASEntmax builds on this line of work by introducing context-dependent, learnable scaling within the $\alpha$-entmax framework, enabling sparse, focused attention as context length increases.

-\paragraph{Sparse Attention.} Previous sparse attention approaches include structured patterns like Longformer \citep{beltagy2020longformer}, BigBird \citep{zaheer2020big}, Flash-Attention~\citep{dao2022flashattention}, as well as adaptive methods like $\alpha$-entmax \citep{peters-etal-2019-sparse} and Sparsefinder~\citep{treviso2022predicting}, recently accelerated by AdaSplash \citep{gonccalves2025adasplash}.
-Our work differs by providing a theoretical analysis of why sparsity helps with long-context generalization, linking it to fundamental limitations including dispersion, representational collapse, and over-squashing.